kaguyalol/UC-BerkeleyCS61b-2014/recap4.md

     * Shift _right_ means devides a number by a power of two, e.g. `x >> 3` -> 10/(2^3);

     ```java
-    \\ right shift: shift all of the number's bits right by a certain number, and fill the left side with original bits, so the sign does _NOT_ change
+    \\ right shift: shift all of the number's bits right by a certain number
+    \\ fill the left side with original bits, so the sign does _NOT_ change
     int y = x >> 2; // bits are 11111101
     ```
     ```java